huangsam/chowist/CONTRIBUTING.md

 Verify that HTML uses two-space indents.

-Verify that CSS follow the `kebab-case` convention.
+Verify that CSS IDs and classes follow the `kebab-case` convention.

 ### Check application correctness